 Clean up after

 While you’re waiting for the wall to dry, you can start cleaning up.
 Gather up the floor and furniture coverings and throw away the debris.
 If any dust has made its way onto the floor, just sweep it up.
+To make sure everything’s clean, consider using an after builders cleaning checklist.

 And there you go!
 Your wall is now ready to be primed and painted all over again.